 Terraform Provider Bridging

-Provider bridging translates legacy HCL provider schemas into native Python constructs.
+Provider bridging translates Terraform provider schemas into native Python constructs.
 This process enables strict schema validation, IDE autocomplete, and programmatic infrastructure composition.
 Engineering teams leverage bridging to modernize legacy Terraform codebases without abandoning established provider ecosystems.

 Understanding Provider Bridging in Python IaC